yoesk8/project-4-fitnessblog/README.md

 #### Typography

-* The site logo uses the Lobster font [Lobster font](https://fonts.google.com/specimen/Lobster) from Google Fonts.
+* The site logo uses the Rowdies font [Rowdies font](https://fonts.google.com/specimen/Rowdies) from Google Fonts.
 This font was selected for its high legibility and simple yet elegant design.
-* All other text on the site uses the standard Materialize framework font stack, which consists of a number of simple, legible sans-serif fonts targeted at a range of different viewing devices and operating systems.
+* All other text on the site uses the standard Bootstrap framework font stack, which consists of a number of simple, legible sans-serif fonts targeted at a range of different viewing devices and operating systems.

 #### Imagery